VictorNS69/SendingEmailUsingGmail/README.md

 # Notes
 ```
 * You must use the single quote (' ') or the double quote (" ") while typing by keyboard except in the keybdard.
+Apparently u dont need to use quotes in Windows.
 * The password will not be shown in the screen while typing.
 * You need turn on support for less secure devices (https://www.google.com/settings/security/lesssecureapps)
 ```